rgwood/Project-Santa-Cruz-Private-Preview/user-guides/prototyping/nocode-speech.md

   * Devkit with an Ear SoM.
   * Speaker (not included in the package).
 * [Out of Box Experience (OOBE)](../getting_started/oobe.md) configuration is completed.
-* Organization is enrolled in the Project Santa Cruz private preview and onboarded their Azure *tenant id* to the Project Santa Cruz services.
+* Organization is enrolled in the Project Santa Cruz private preview and completed onboarding process.

 ## Devkit setup